abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/share_pod_GPU_access_to_ephemeral_container_with_abcdesktop.md

 # Troubleshooting NVIDIA GPU Access to Ephemeral Containers with CDI Enabled

-abcdesktop uses `ephemeral container` or `pod` as applications.
-NVIDIA adds support for [Container Device Interface](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/cdi-support.html).
+abcdesktop deploys applications as ephemeral containers or pods.
+NVIDIA provides support for the [Container Device Interface](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/cdi-support.html), which enables GPU resource allocation without requiring privileged access.

-## Apply `runtimeClassName` to abcdesktop config
+## Apply `runtimeClassName` to the abcdesktop Configuration

-Get the `od.config` file
+Retrieve the `od.config` file.

-If you don't already have the config file `od.config`, run the command line
+If you do not already have a local copy of `od.config`, run the following command:

 ```
 kubectl -n abcdesktop get configmap abcdesktop-config -o jsonpath='{.data.od\.config}' > od.config
 ```

-- Edit `od.config` and update the dictionary `desktop.pod` to add `'runtimeClassName':'nvidia'` in `spec` and save your od.config file.
+Edit `od.config` and update the `executeclasses` dictionary to set `'runtimeClassName': 'nvidia'` for the appropriate execution class entries, then save the file.

 ```
 # THIS IS WHERE THE RESOURCES ARE ACTUALLY DEFINED FOR THE POD DESKTOP.